Tobacco Free Campus Main Menu

 Where can I find a copy of Armstrong's tobacco-free policy?

 Armstrong's tobacco-free policy can be found on the tobacco initiative web page, located at http://www.armstrong.edu/initiatives/tobacco_free_campus/tobacco_free_campus_policy

 How is Armstrong's tobacco-free policy communicated to the campus?

 New students are advised of the policy during NAVIGATE sessions.
 New faculty and staff are being advised of the policy during their orientation as new hires.

 The initiative maintains a web page dedicated to electronic communication for current information and announcements.
 This may serve as the starting point to access details about tobacco policy-related activities and available resources, such as cessation materials, class registration, etc. It also serves as the location to ask questions (which will be addressed in the FAQs), and report concerns (which are forwarded to the Tobacco Policy Committee for resolution).

 How is the tobacco policy enforced?

 We hope that all members of our Armstrong community will be good campus citizens by demonstrating compliance with the policy.
 It is our hope that this model will be adequate.

 The Tobacco Policy Committee continuously reviews feedback regarding compliance and the potential need for additional attention to enforcement practices.
 Should there be any serious enforcement issues requiring resolution, a corrective action plan will be devised, based upon the need.
 The campus community will be informed of any enforcement changes, should this occur.

 What should I do if I see someone smoking or using tobacco products on campus?

 The enforcement model is based upon mutual respect and good citizenship within Armstrong’s campus community.
 Should you see someone violating the tobacco policy, you are welcome to politely remind the person about the tobacco-free policy.
-However, most people do not feel comfortable doing this, and it is certainly not an expectation.
+However, many people do not feel comfortable doing this, and it is certainly not an expectation.